The Elder Scrolls: Blades: Reception

 During its early access period, Blades received generally mixed reviews from critics.
-David Jagneaux from IGN heavily criticized the game for its long loading screens, grinding, lack of innovation, and its use of microtransactions; however, he did praise the game for its visuals, character development, story, and combat.
+David Jagneaux from IGN heavily criticized the game for its long loading screens, grinding, lack of innovation, and its use of microtransactions; however, he praised the game for its visuals, character development, story, and combat.

 The final release received negative reception, with the Nintendo Switch version receiving "generally unfavorable reviews" on review aggregator Metacritic.
 The Switch version of the game received the 10th worst aggregate score on the site out of all games released in 2020.
-PJ O'Reilly of Nintendo Life called the game "a bland and repetitive grind," criticizing the game's design, gameplay, and technical performance.
+PJ O'Reilly of Nintendo Life called the game "a bland and repetitive grind", criticizing the game's design, gameplay, and technical performance.
 Matt Sainsbury of Digitally Downloaded panned the game, calling it "a creatively broken, anti-intellectual insult" and negatively comparing it to other The Elder Scrolls games.
 John Rairdin of Nintendo World Report wrote that the game was "a downright joke" and heavily criticized the combat and gameplay.